How To Write an Outreach Email + Email Outreach Strategies & Tips

 Right from his subject line, Ian proved that he was very familiar with my work by pointing to something unique about me.
 I couldn’t help but open it to discover what his question was!

 The subject line is also your first opportunity to get past the influencer’s gatekeeper.
-That’s why clear, to the point subject lines often work the best: they allow the assistant to quickly determine whether this is an email that their boss will want to respond to, or whether it’s one that can go in the trash.
+That’s why clear, to-the-point subject lines often work the best.
+They allow the assistant to quickly determine whether this is an email that their boss will want to respond to, or whether it’s one that can go in the trash.

 The biggest mistake is to gloss over this critical part of your email, so put some serious thought into crafting your subject line.
 If you do, you’ll be leaps and bounds above everyone else in their inbox.